Compliance with low sulphur 2020

 Based on the outcomes of the initial inspection, AMSA may conduct a more detailed inspection, which may include fuel oil sample analysis, to verify compliance.

-Penalties apply for failing to comply with the 2020 low sulphur fuel regulation, as set out in the Protection of the Sea (Prevention of Pollution from Ships) Act 1983.
+Penalties apply for failing to comply with the low sulphur fuel regulation, are set out in the Protection of the Sea (Prevention of Pollution from Ships) Act 1983.
 In line with existing PSC policy, where a ship is found to be non-compliant it may be subject to detention, refused access or granted conditional entry to Australian ports.

 Fuel covered by the sulphur limit